QuangNguyenLong/pcprep/README.md

 The [`pcprep.sh`](pcprep.sh) script was used to generate a dataset of V-PCC-compressed point cloud tiles, derived from the [8i-VFBv2](http://plenodb.jpeg.org/pc/8ilabs) point cloud sequences.
 This dataset is publicly available [here](https://drive.google.com/drive/folders/1qQp4go6xP--utvJNhyrMi8RexRt6J5Dh).

+## Synthetic Trajectory Generation

+To edit and create synthetic user's camera trajectory, a tool has been designed to be used in Unity Engine as a script.
+More information about how to use the scripts can be found [here](https://github.com/nghiantran03/Camera-Path-Tool).

 ## Examples
 ### Tiling